Funeral Directors Category: London

 Pretty much everything.
 The best way to see this is to look at their excellent website.
 If you like it, then Poppy’s Funerals is probably just right for you.
 If your reaction is different, then you’ll probably be better looking for another type of funeral director.
 Everyone at Poppy’s is very conscious that their way of approaching funerals is not for everyone, and would be completely unfazed if a family decided not to use their service after meeting them.
 They positively encourage clients to be sure they are comfortable with the way they work, nothing worries them more than a family not being completely happy with the funeral arrangements.
 They are fiercely proud of what they do and conscious of how incredibly important it is to get everything right, every time.
 They would much rather you went somewhere else than stayed with them and weren’t happy.

 Poppy is very keen to spread the word about doing funerals differently, and takes education very seriously, providing myth busting / behind the scene talks for local healthcare professionals or anyone else who is interested.
-The company also runs a very successful rolling five-day internship programme for people who are keen to come and spend time behind the scenes.
-They are always on the lookout for great people to join their team and fall in love with the work just as they have all done.
+All of the team are encouraged to do this outreach work.

 - Prices here and here.
 Simple cremation £1950 all-in – A to B service for those wanting minimal help £750

-- Your first call will be answered by Poppy, Isabel, Philippa, Kate or Rosanna – whoever is nearest the phone (or whoever is on call if after hours).
+- Your first call will usually be answered by Zeban or Sarah – or whoever is nearest the phone (or whoever is on call if after hours).

 - Home visits – Yes, totally happy to make arrangements either at your home or at their premises.
 Just tell them which you’d prefer.